-In this section, 96 posters are presented to report the achievements in many topics in MCF.
-Several highlights are reported as follows.
-Hu et al developed the ATEC code to investigate the equilibrium with reversal current for advanced tokamak discharge.
-ATEC is a useful tool for the optimization of the equilibrium control coil current, design of divertor plates, MHD stability analysis, and transport studies [77].
-Chen et al extended the CLT-EQ code to study the self-consistent equilibrium, including plasma toroidal rotation.
-It was shown that the Shafranov shift increased by ~0.1 a_0 when the Mach number at the magnetic axis reached 0.2, where a_0 represents the minor radius of the plasma [78].
-Lan et al designed and constructed a novel electromagnetic probe array (EMPA).
-Compared with the regular magnetic probe, EMPA strongly improved the measurement ability of the toroidal mode number n (up to $|n| \le 112$) for magnetic fluctuation [79].
-Yang et al investigated the effect of internal kink on beam fast-ion transport and loss for the 15 MA scenario of ITER.
-The internal kink mainly induced the redistribution of fast ions in the core region, but it almost did not lead to fast-ion loss (loss rate < 0.1%) [80].
+In this section, 96 posters were presented to report the achievements in many topics in MCF.
+Several highlights are reported below.
+Hu developed a code ATEC to investigate the equilibrium with reversal current for the advanced tokamak discharge.
+ATEC is a useful tool for the optimization of the equilibrium control coil current, the design of divertor plates, MHD stability analysis and transport study [80].
+Chen extended the CLT-EQ code to study the self-consistent equilibrium including plasma toroidal rotation.
+It was shown that the Shafranov shift is increased by ~0.1 a_0 when the Mach number at the magnetic axis reaches 0.2.
+Here, a_0 labels the minor radius of plasma [81].
+Lan designed and constructed a novel electromagnetic probe array (EMPA).
+Compared with the regular magnetic probe, EMPA strongly improves the measurement ability of toroidal mode number n (up to $|n| \le 112$) for the magnetic fluctuation [82].
+Yang investigated the effect of internal kink on beam fast ion transport and loss for the 15 MA scenario of ITER.
+The internal kink mainly induces the redistribution of fast ions in the core region, while almost does not lead to the fast ion loss (loss rate < 0.1%) [83].

-10. Conclusions
+10. Conclusion

-Significant progress has been made in several areas since the 10th CMCFTS [81].
-Nonlinear gyrokinetic simulations have revealed the important role of ZFs in the formation of transport barriers and the impact of electromagnetic turbulence on confinement performance.
-A scheme for impurity injection and fueling with control of disruption was proposed.
-Many hybrid simulations have shown that the interactions between EPs and MHD instabilities may be important for fast-ion loss in future fusion devices.
-A considerable advance has been made in simulations of core-edge coupling, particularly for divertor detachment.
-Various fluid simulations have led to a deeper understanding of the physics of ELM control.
-Several advanced simulation codes have been developed and extended, including NLT, ExFC, CLT/CLT-K, TEK, PTC, MAS, and ATEC.
-These codes provide useful tools for exploring the frontier of plasma physics, with the goal of accelerating the realization of fusion energy.
-More presentations related to burning plasmas are expected at the next CMCFTS conference.
+Significant progress has been made in several areas since the 10th CFMTS.
+Nonlinear gyrokinetic simulations have revealed the important role of zonal flows in the formation of transport barriers as well as the impact of electromagnetic turbulence on confinement performance.
+The scheme of impurity injection and fueling with controlling disruption was proposed.
+Many hybrid simulations have shown that the interactions between EPs and MHD instabilities might be important for fast ion loss in future fusion devices.
+A considerable advance has been made in the simulations of coreedge coupling, especially for the divertor detachment.
+Various fluid simulations lead to a deeper understanding of the physics of ELM control.
+Several advanced simulation codes have been developed and extended, such as NLT, ExFC, CLT/CLT-K, TEK, PTC, MAS, ATEC.
+These codes provide the useful tools for exploring the frontier of plasma physics with the goal of speeding the realization of fusion energy.
+More presentations related to burning plasmas are expected in the next CMCFTS conference.

-The 12th CMCFTS was held in Beijing on 24-27 May 2024, and the organizer was the School of Physics at Peking University.
+The 12th CMCFTS was held in Beijing in 24-27 May, 2024, and the organizer was the School of Physics of Peking University.